 The number of suppliers in the retail energy market has increased significantly over the last eight years.
-The market share of the largest suppliers has decreased and now more than 30% of customers get their energy from small and medium suppliers.
+The market share of the largest suppliers has decreased and almost 30% of customers get their energy from small and medium suppliers.
 This has brought benefits to consumers through increased price competition and pressure on incumbent suppliers to improve their customer service.
 However, as in any competitive market, suppliers can sometimes fail.

 Energy is an essential service.
 As such, when a supplier fails, our priority is to ensure its customers have continuity of supply.
-We also want to make sure that supplier failures do
+We also want to make sure that supplier failures do not undermine confidence in the competitive market.
+Furthermore, we aim to minimise wider market disruption, which can occur if the failed supplier has debts that need to be mutualised across other industry parties.